 Real Life Writes the Plot: The basis of "Where Do the Stories Come From?", which suggests that any commonplace occurrences has the potential to be made into cartoon stories.

 Roger Rabbit Effect: Walt Disney interacted several times with his cartoon characters in the 1950s (example: a 1956 episode called "A Day In the Life of Donald Duck", which centers on Donald going through a typical day at the Disney studio).

 Also, the opening to "The Best of Disney: 50 Years of Magic" with Micheal Eisner.

 Series Mascot: Tinker Bell of Peter Pan fame flies past and/or creates fireworks at the beginning of each episode.
-The sight of her flying in front of Sleeping Beauty Castle eventually became so iconic to Disney fans, that Disney decided to have a Tinker Bell actress "fly" through the air during fireworks shows at the theme parks.
+The sight of her flying in front of Sleeping Beauty Castle became so iconic to Disney fans, that Disney decided to have a Tinker Bell actress "fly" through the air during fireworks shows at the theme parks.

 Speculative Documentary: The "Tomorrowland" episodes usually ended with dramatizations of what life in the future would look like.
-One episode, "Mars and Beyond", had a segment dedicated to the posibility of life on Mars.
+One episode, "Mars and Beyond", had a segment dedicated to the possibility of life on Mars.